-The design includes two redundant, fast-acting means of shutdown, both of which should be demonstrated to be equally effective (see RD-337, Design of New Nuclear Power Plants).
+The design includes two redundant, fast-acting means of shutdown, both of which should be demonstrated to be equally effective (see REGDOC-2.5.2, Design of Reactor Facilities: Nuclear Power Plants).
 The criteria for both shutdown means will be the same, and will be AOO or DBA criteria, as applicable to the event class.

-To help better understand trip parameter expectations, table 3 can be used to determine the minimum expectations for the specific event under consideration.
-Reactor designs with inherent safety are shown as "reactor design scenario 1".
-Reactor designs with engineered safety are shown as "reactor design scenario 2".
+To help better understand trip parameter expectations, table 3 can be used to determine the performance objectives for the specific event under consideration.
+Objectives for reactor designs with inherent safety and reactor designs with engineered safety are shown.